Titusville woman accused of eluding police in custody

 Titusville police said they have been searching for Bloom since July 12, when she failed to stop after police turned on their emergency lights.

-Police said Bloom accelerated and eluded police in a vehicle chase in the area of Buells Corners Road near Titusville.
+Police said Bloom accelerated and eluded police in a vehicle chase in the area of Buells Corners Road.

-Her preliminary hearing is scheduled for Aug.
-6 at 11 a.m. before District Judge Amy Nicols in Titusville.
+Her preliminary hearing is scheduled at 11 a.m.
+Tuesday, Aug.
+6, before district judge Amy Nicols in Titusville.

+Donovan Vroman, 21, of Titusville, was also arrested in connection to the case after he knowingly gave police false information regarding Bloom's whereabouts, police said.

+On July 12, Vroman told police that Bloom was not with him at a campsite, but this information was contradicted by another witness., according to a criminal complaint filed by Titusville police.